Líder Mármol: Personal life

 Marmol was born in the city of Juan León Mallorquín in the Alto Paraná Department.

-Whilst living in Luque, people stole from him an immense collection of more than 200 football jerseys.
+Whilst living in Luque, more than 200 football jerseys were stolen from him.

 From the money he received from his transfer from Guaraní to Spain's Hercules, he bought his mother a house, which was a dream of his whole life.

 When he had a free day whilst playing for Chicago Fire, he was invited each week for lunch with the Paraguayans that had lived for years in Chicago.
 Also, he pointed to the food he wanted to eat when ordering it at a restaurant since he couldn't speak in English.

 In October 2010, his sister faked her own kidnapping in an attempt to extort USD $40, 000.00 from Marmol.
 Marmol told Ultima Hora that he was hurt when he found out that his sister faked her own kidnapping to take money from him.
 One of Marmol's brother's received a call, reclaiming a pay near to USD $40, 000.00 for the release of his sister.
 The same day, his sister – who was in debt and had 5 children to maintain – appeared and confessed that she was involved in a self-kidnapping, she was arrested and charger with simulation of a punishable act.

 In 2010, Marmol passed Christmas with Atlante teammate Mario Ortiz in Mexico as they lived in the same building.

 Since retiring, he began an electronic games business.

 In 2020, he was studying to be a football coach.